What is a Sebaceous Gland?

 For short-haired dogs, a fine white dandruff begins on the head and ears that ultimately progresses to the whole body.
 Scaling areas tend to be round or S-shaped.
 For long haired or plush-coated breeds, the scale is most obvious as a clump of dandruff sticking to a group of hairs.
 The coat is dull and brittle and tends to develop a reddish tint.
 In time, bald spots develop.
 Again, usually the head is where problems start.

-Biopsy is required for diagnosis.
+Biopsy of the skin is required for diagnosis.

 Response to therapy largely depends on whether there are still living sebaceous glands in the biopsy sample or not.
 If there are no glands left and they have all been destroyed, it will be much harder to get a response though it is possible for glands to regenerate with treatment.
 The inflammation that destroyed (or is destroying) the sebaceous glands must be stopped.
 Furthermore, new hair growth depends on a coat of sebum (skin oil) so if the patient's skin is not making adequate skin oil, the oil must be replaced.